About Coveo Passage Retrieval (CPR)

 With first-stage content retrieval complete, the CPR model now knows the most contextually relevant items in the index to which the user has access.
 The next step is to identify the most relevant passages (chunks) from those items.
 The passages will be used as the data from which the response will be generated.

 The CPR model uses the embeddings vector space in its memory to find the most relevant passages from the items identified during first-stage retrieval.
-As shown in the following diagram, at query time the CPR model embeds the query into the vector space and performs a vector search to find the passages with the highest semantic similarity with the query.
+As shown in the following diagram, for a given query the CPR model embeds the query into the vector space and performs a vector search to find the passages with the highest semantic similarity with the query.

 Note